 [A/N: March 18, 2021]

 In a previous version of this statement, I did not include the Page Act of 1875, which is earlier than the more well-known Chinese Exclusion Act of 1882.
-In including it, I have been reflecting on how for the little I learned about Asian American history, I was only taught the later and never the former, which (again) reifies the relatioship between race, gender, and immigration.
+In including it, I have been reflecting on how for the little I learned about Asian American history, I was only taught the latter and not the former, which (again) reifies the relatioship between race, gender, and immigration.

 Having spent 2019 intentionally reading Womxn of Color, I'm carrying the same intention into 2020.
 Check out my bookshelf of some of my faves and send me recs!